sogua1980/cis342/README.md

 - Exercise:
     - Write a program that gets an integer from user and checks if it is a prime number or not
-    - Write a progeam that prints all the prime numbers between 2 to 10000
+    - Write a program that prints all the prime numbers between 2 to 10000

 Functions
 ---